magefile/mage/site/content/index.md

 Run the above `Build` target by simply running `mage build` in the same directory as the magefile.

+## Magefiles directory

+If you create your Magefile or files within a directory named `magefiles` And there is no Magefile in your current directory, `mage` will default to the directory as the source for your targets while keeping the current directory as working one.

+The result is the equivalent of running `mage -d magefiles -w .`

 ## Demo

 {{< youtube Hoga60EF_1U >}}